goim01/grokbot/README.md

 # grokbot

-My personal Discord bot that uses xAI's API to let discord users ask it questions.
+My personal Discord bot that lets the user decide which API to use xAI or OpenAI so discord users ask can it questions by tagging/resplying to the bot.